-When the student has been accepted to the College and confirmed his or her enrollment by submitting an advance deposit, the Financial Aid Office will determine the student's eligibility for financial aid and notify the student by means of an award letter.
+When the student has been accepted to the College, the Financial Aid Office will determine the student's eligibility for financial aid and notify the student by means of an award letter.
 An award letter is emailed to continuing students once their grades from the previous semester have been posted by the College.